slapec/suppi/README.md

 ### Why not Home Assistant?

+Home Assistant is gigantic home automation project, while Suppi is just trying to monitor things.
-HomeAssistant is a gigantic project.
-Don't get me wrong, it's a great piece software.
-I also host an instance myself on my home server.
-However this time I wanted to keep it simple, small and know exactly how everything works.
-It's also a good exercise.
+Also, I'm not trying to beat HA here or something.
+I just wanted to keep the whole thing simple, small and know exactly how everything works.
+It's a good exercise too.